Does Gumroad issue form 1099-K and 1099-MISC?

 The 1099 amount doesn't match my payouts

-Sorry about that, but they are not supposed to.
-The Form 1099 you've received only serves as a rough approximation for the funds you've received.
-This is because, as a payment service, we must report our transactional volume attached to you, not the amount paid to you.
+Form 1099-Ks only serve as a rough approximation for the funds you've received.
+As a payment service, we would need to report our transactional volume attached to you, not the amount paid to you.

-To clarify, this means that the dates will reflect all transactions at the time of sale, including the full amount (our fee, and EU/UK VAT, which is not disclosed to you as we pay that ourselves).
-So, this reporting will not align with your payouts.
-Nor should it.
-Here's an IRS link with FAQs on how payment handlers (like Gumroad) need to report the earnings, and it says: "Gross payment card and third party network transaction amounts are reported on the Form 1099-K, Payment Card and Third Party Network Transactions.
+Here's an IRS link with FAQs on how payment handlers (like Gumroad) need to report the earnings, which says: "Gross payment card and third party network transaction amounts are reported on the Form 1099-K, Payment Card and Third Party Network Transactions.
 The "gross amount" of reportable transactions means the total unadjusted dollar amount of aggregate payment transactions for each participating payee."